Placing your Coins on a Shelf: Introduction

 Algorithmically, many packing problems are \NP-hard, some are not even known to be in~\NP.
 Demaine, Fekete, and Lang showed that the problems whether a given set of circular disks of arbitrary radii can be packed into a given square, rectangle, or triangle are all \NP-hard problems~\cite{abs-1008-1224}.

-We will discuss a particular ``nearly'' one-dimensional packing problem for disks from an algorithmic aspective.
+We will discuss a particular ``nearly'' one-dimensional packing problem for disks from an algorithmic perspective.
 We are given a family of disks that we wish to arrange ``on a shelf,'' that is, such that each disk touches the $x$-axis from above and such that no two disks overlap; see Figure~\ref{figure:illustrationWidth}.
-The goal is to minimize the \emph{span} of the resulting configuration, that is, to minimize the horizontal distance between the leftmost point and the rightmost point of any disk.
+The goal is to minimize the \emph{span} of the resulting configuration, that is, to minimize the horizontal distance between the leftmost and the rightmost point of any disk.
 In other words, we want to minimize the required width of the shelf.
 Obviously, this problem is trivial for unit disks, so we allow the disks to have different sizes.

-\division{Related work.}
+\subparagraph{Related work.}

-Unknown to us, D\"urr et al.~\cite{Duerr2017} have studied the exact same problem, but for an isosceles, right-angled triangle.
-Given $n$ sizes of this triangle, they ask for the shortest horizontal span in which the triangles can be arranged so that their lowest point lies on the $x$-axis, while the triangles do not overlap.
+D\"urr et al.~\cite{Duerr2017} independently study shelf packings, but for the case when the objects are isosceles right-angle triangles (instead of disks).
+Namely, given $n$ sizes of this triangle, they ask for the shortest horizontal span in which the triangles can be arranged so that their lowest point lies on the $x$-axis, while the triangles do not overlap.
 Their entirely independent results are quite similar to ours: an \NP-hardness proof by reduction from \threepartition, a fast algorithm for a special case, and a $\nicefrac 32$-approximation algorithm.

 Klemz et al.~\cite{klemz} show that it is \NP-hard to decide if $n$ given disks fit around a large center disk, such that each disk is in contact with the center disk while all disks are disjoint.
 Their proof is by reduction from \threepartition as well.